bbengfort/printing-press/drafts/research/hierarchical/pseudocode.md

 See the assassination scenario for the worst case scenario for this.

-In the book-keeping mechanism, replicas can delegate their votes to anyone.
+(**PJK: Again, I think this fails if delegation can be used for root votes.**) In the book-keeping mechanism, replicas can delegate their votes to anyone.
 All root votes must be accompanied by the term, epoch, and ID of the delegation.
 The root leader tracks votes as follows:

 - If the delegated vote is not in the current epoch, it is discarded
 - Otherwise the leader accepts only the vote with the highest term (e.g. the